 Less common serious adverse effects:

-A rare adverse effect is hyponatremia.
-Citalopram has been shown to produce hypernatremia in case reports involving elderly patients.
-In addition to advanced age, other factors such as female gender, concurrent diuretic use, low body weight, and recent pneumonia may increase the likelihood of hypernatremia.
+A rare adverse effect is hyponatremia resulting from SIADH (syndrome of inappropriate antidiuretic hormone secretion).
+Citalopram has shown to induce hyponatremia in case reports involving elderly patients.
+In addition to advanced age, other factors such as female gender, concurrent diuretic use, low body weight, and recent pneumonia may increase the likelihood of hyponatremia.

 Black Box Warning

-Citalopram hydrobromide has been associated with suicidality and worsening depression especially in children, adolescents, and young adults (younger than 24 years old).
+Citalopram hydrobromide has correlated with suicidality and worsening depression, especially in children, adolescents, and young adults (younger than 24 years old).
 Antidepressants increased the risk of suicidal thinking compared to placebo in children, adolescents, and young adults.
-Advantages and disadvantages of using citalopram hydrobromide or any other antidepressant in these populations are based on the patient's condition and physician’s judgment.
+The advantages and disadvantages of using citalopram hydrobromide or any other antidepressant in these populations depend on the patient's condition and the clinician's judgment.

 Patients of any age who start antidepressant therapy should be monitored and observed closely for clinical worsening, suicidality, or unusual changes in behavior.
-Citalopram hydrobromide is not approved for use in pediatric patients.
+Citalopram hydrobromide does not have approval for use in pediatric patients.

-Family and twin studies provide some evidence of a genetic influence on suicidal behavior, and it has been postulated that TESI may also be genetically influenced.
+Family and twin studies provide some evidence of a genetic influence on suicidal behavior, and some postulate that genetic influences may play a role in TESI.

-Citalopram is contraindicated in patients with a history of hypersensitivity to the drug or components.
-It is also contraindicated with monoamine oxidase inhibitors, including linezolid or IV methylene blue and also pimozide.
+Citalopram is also contraindicated in patients with a history of hypersensitivity to the drug.

-Canadian labeling includes additional contraindications not included on United States labeling: known QT interval prolongation or congenital long QT syndrome.
+Canadian labeling includes additional contraindications not included in United States labeling: known QT interval prolongation or congenital long QT syndrome.

-Monitor and evaluate the electrolytes especially potassium and magnesium prior to initiation of therapy.
+Monitor and evaluate the electrolytes, especially potassium and sodium, prior to initiating therapy.
 Reevaluating electrolyte in patients at risk for electrolyte disturbances during the treatment is recommended.

 Monitor patients for QT-prolongation.
-ECG in patients with congenital long QT syndrome, bradycardia, hypokalemia or hypomagnesemia, recent acute myocardial infarction, uncompensated heart failure, or concomitant use of other QT-prolonging drugs should be done.
+ECG is necessary for patients with congenital long QT syndrome, bradycardia, hypokalemia or hypomagnesemia, recent acute myocardial infarction, uncompensated heart failure, or concomitant use of other QT-prolonging drugs.

 During the treatment:

 Patients need to be assessed and monitored for worsening of depression, suicidality, or unusual changes in behavior during the initial few months of therapy or when the dose increases or decreases.
-Weekly face-to-face contact with patients during the initial one month of treatment, then visits every other week for the next month, then at three months, and then as clinically indicated is highly recommended.
+Weekly face-to-face contact with patients during the initial first month of treatment, followed by visits every other week for the next month, and ultimately at three-month intervals, is recommended.

 Weight and growth should be monitored regularly by a physician during treatment in children and adolescents.

-Toxicity is not expected by ingestion of up to 100 mg citalopram hydrobromide.
-However, there is a chance of developing serotonin toxicity even at therapeutic doses, especially if another medication that increases CNS serotonin is used concomitantly.
+Studies reveal that even at doses up to 100 mg, toxicity is not common.
+However, there is a chance of developing serotonin hyperactivity at therapeutic doses, primarily if using another serotonergic medication concomitantly.

-Ingestion of more than 600 mg citalopram requires 8 hours, and ingestion of more than 1000 mg citalopram requires 13 hours of cardiac monitoring.
+In the event of an intentional overdose, the ingestion of more than 600 mg citalopram requires 8 hours of cardiac monitoring.
 At the end of the observation period, if the patient is asymptomatic and QTc is less than 450 milliseconds, the patient can be discharged.
-However, in patients with QTc of greater than 450 milliseconds at the end of the observation period inpatient continued cardiac monitoring is necessary.
+However, in patients with QTc of greater than 450 milliseconds at the end of the observation period, inpatient continued cardiac monitoring is necessary.